scz10/json-editor-parameter-plugin/README.md

 ## Issues

-TODO Decide where you're going to host your issues, the default is Jenkins JIRA, but you can also enable GitHub issues, If you use GitHub issues there's no need for this section; else add the following line:

-Report issues and enhancements in the [Jenkins issue tracker](https://issues.jenkins.io/).
+Report issues and request enhancements at the [issues page](../../issues).

 ## Contributing